auduny/varnish-ssl-benchmark/README.md

 ### H2Load

-Please use h2load or similar tool to benchmark the setup
+We use h2load from the nghttp2 backup to run our [benchmark.sh](benchmark script)

 #### Install Ubuntu